Picking the ‘best’ of anything is a very subjective task – one person’s favourite city or destination can be another’s worst nightmare.

 According to the recent 2015 Visa Global Travel Intentions Study, nearly 25 per cent of people travelled solo on their most recent overseas holiday.
 This represents a significant increase from 15 per cent in 2013, suggesting that people are more open to the idea of seeing the globe as a one-man-wolf-pack.

-STA Travel recently put out a list of their list of their top five cities for solo Aussie travellers, and though it’s just an opinion, their choices seem legit.
+STA Travel has put together a list of the top five cities for solo Aussie travellers, and though it’s just an opinion, their choices seem legit.

 STA Travel’s top five cities are:

 Our closest neighbour, New Zealand has long acted as a testing ground for first time solo Aussie travellers.
 The proximity, the language, the sense of humour… it’s like visiting a cousin you haven’t seen in years and picking up where you left off.
 Kiwis are some of the friendliest people so should have no trouble making friends.

 - New York

 Though most of us feel au fait with New York from Seinfeld or Sex and the City repeats, there’s plenty still waiting to be discovered.
 Once you’ve ticked off the top three (Statue of Liberty, Times Square, and that Cronut bakery) it’s worth putting one foot in front of the other and exploring.
 The subway is always there if your feet can’t find the way home again.

 Tokyo is one of the world’s most intriguing and engaging cities.
 According to The Japan Times, nearly 40 per cent of Japanese singles in their 20s and 30s are not interested in romance, making Tokyo an extremely single-friendly city.
 While we could wax lyrical about the mouth-watering food, we’ll let you Google it yourself.

 - Kuala Lumpur